wethod/learning-center-source/content/settings/index.md

 What are your secret weapons?
 When adding a skill you can pick from the list a skill already used from another person of your team, otherwise don't be afraid to create a new one.

-_If a skill is used by nobody, it will automatically be deleted._
+_When a skill is not used anymore, it will automatically be deleted._

+### Interests

+Got any hobby or passion?
+When adding an interest you can pick from the list of interests already used from another person of your team, otherwise don't be afraid to create a new one.

+_When an interest is not used anymore, it will automatically be deleted._

 ### Short Bio